landonturner/lturner.net/source/blog/building-this-blog.md

 Metalsmith provides an easy and convenient way to construct a static site.
 I like to think of Metalsmith as a pipeline mapping process.
-It applies each plugin in succession to every page starts as a markdown file that gets translated into html that gets inserted into a template.
+It applies each plugin in succession to every page starts as a markdown file that gets translated into HTML that gets inserted into a template.

 [main.js](https://github.com/landonturner/lturner.net/blob/master/main.js)
 ```javascript